Acceleratio/docs-pulse/product-updates/pulse-release-note.md

 ## Features

-* __Auto Discovery__ - SysKit Pulse is able to discover all SharePoint servers and farms as well as SQL servers and SQL AlwaysOn configurations.
+* __Auto Discovery__ - discover all SharePoint servers and farms, as well as SQL servers and SQL AlwaysOn configurations.
 SysKit Pulse will periodically crawl configured domains to discover new servers.

-* __Domain Management__ - SysKit Pulse allow users to specify where to look for servers.
+* __Domain Management__ - This feature allows users to specify where to look for servers.
 Users can add multiple domains or/and specify Organizational Units for each domain.

 * __Manual server addition__ - If the auto discover job does not find some servers, users can manually add servers.
 Additionaly to adding servers, users can create server groups (SharePoint, SQL, Custom) to monitor.